 After a Kansas school board removed a book containing a romantic relationship involving two teenage girls from local schools' libraries, students sued the district, arguing that the removal violated their First Amendment rights to access the material.
-After applying the test found in Pico (namely, whether the actual motivation for removing the book was the school board members' personal animus toward the ideas contained in the book), the court found that the school board "intended to deny students... access to these ideas" (Case at 875-76).
-The court disallowed the school board from removing the book from the libraries.
+After applying the test found in

-18 See the appendix to this document, "Materials Reconsideration: Standard of Revew."
+&lt;sup>18 See the appendix to this document, "Materials Reconsideration: Standard of Revew."